neondatabase/website/content/guides/django-rest-api.md

 Django is one of the most popular Python web frameworks for building web applications and APIs.
 Django REST Framework extends Django to provide powerful tools for building RESTful APIs quickly and efficiently based on your Django models with minimal code.

-In this guide, we will go over how to build a RESTful API for an fictional AI Model Marketplace using Django and Django REST Framework with Neon's serverless Postgres as the database backend.
+In this guide, we will go over how to build a RESTful API for a fictional AI Model Marketplace using Django and Django REST Framework with Neon's serverless Postgres as the database backend.

 ## Prerequisites